 - Cover the compressor to protect it from dust and debris when not in use.

-By following these steps, you can wrap up the tire inflation process effectively and maintain the condition of your equipment for future use.
+By following these steps, you can wrap up the tire process effectively and maintain the condition of your equipment for future use.
 Remember, proper maintenance and storage are key to getting the most out of your tools and ensuring they serve you well in the long run.